CyberFlameGO/svnpython/Doc/library/codecs.rst

 .. method:: IncrementalDecoder.reset()

    Reset the decoder to the initial state.

+.. method:: IncrementalDecoder.getstate()

+   Return the current state of the decoder.
+This must be a tuple with two items, the first must be the buffer containing the still undecoded input.
+The second must be an integer and can be additional state info.
+(The implementation should make sure that ``0`` is the most common additional state info.)
+If this additional state info is ``0`` it must be possible to set the decoder to the state which has no input buffered and ``0`` as the additional state info, so that feeding the previously buffered input to the decoder returns it to the previous state without producing any output.
+(Additional state info that is more complicated than integers can be converted into an integer by marshaling/pickling the info and encoding the bytes of the resulting string into an integer.)

+   .. versionadded:: 3.0

+.. method:: IncrementalDecoder.setstate(state)

+   Set the state of the encoder to *state*. *state* must be a decoder state returned by :meth:`getstate`.

+   .. versionadded:: 3.0

 The :class:`StreamWriter` and :class:`StreamReader` classes provide generic working interfaces which can be used to implement new encoding submodules very